Enter the Displaced Nation and find yourself falling down, down, down into the expat’s version of Alice in Wonderland.

 Another thing we had in common is that we never thought of ourselves as expats.
 Rather we were people who had ventured outside our comfort zones by crossing international borders not simply to travel but to live.
 (In addition to the UK, ML lived for a long time in Japan.)

-Since the momentous day when the Displaced Nation was founded, AWindram has retired, siting fatherly duties, but ML and Kate remain active.
+Since the momentous day when the Displaced Nation was founded, A Windram has retired, citing fatherly duties, but ML and Kate remain active.
 Kate is the author of the popular “Libby’s Life” fictional series, now up to 90 episodes!
 ML does most of the “keystone” posts as well as interviews with featured authors.
-She is also the writer behind the weekly Dispatch editorials.
+She is also the writer behind any weekly Dispatch editorials.

 Fortunately, we have been able to identify quite a few kindred souls so have since been joined by more (and more talented) writers, several of whom now have their own monthly columns.
 If you are new to our site, check all of them out (there are links in the sidebar).
 Every single one of them is absolutely and utterly fab, in our rather biased opinions!

 Displaced Nation Charter

 In lieu of individual bios, which we think can be tedious, here are 7 principles that the Displaced Nation’s three Founding Persons hold dear, which taken together constitute our informal charter: